fitnesswanderer/Udacity-Project/README.md

 * Data Science_Project 1.ipynb

 # Project Summary
+Part 1.
+This is project based on CRISP-DM.
+CRISP-DM has 6 steps.
+1)Business Understanding 2) Data Understanding 3) Data Preparation 4) Modeling 5) Evaluation 6) Deployment.

 This project is part of  Udacity DataScience Nanodegree program.
-This project answers following business questions
+This project answers following business questions:

 1) Which neighborhoods has highest AirBnB listings?